Cinchona

 Cinchona (pronounced /sɪŋˈkoʊnə/ or /sɪnˈchoʊnə/) is a genus of flowering plants in the family Rubiaceae containing at least 23 species of trees and shrubs.
 All are native to the tropical Andean forests of western South America.
 A few species are reportedly naturalized in Central America, Jamaica, French Polynesia, Sulawesi, Saint Helena in the South Atlantic, and São Tomé and Príncipe off the coast of tropical Africa, and others have been cultivated in India and Java, where they have formed hybrids.

 Cinchona has been historically sought after for its medicinal value, as the bark of several species yields quinine and other alkaloids.
+Trees in the genus are also known as fever trees because of their antimalarial properties.
 These were the only effective treatments against malaria during the height of European colonialism, which made them of great economic and political importance.
-Trees in the genus are also known as fever trees because of their antimalarial properties.
+Europeans appropriated indigenous peoples' contributions to medicinal knowledge about cinchona, omitting them from scientific accounts.
+Mass production of quinine from cinchona funneled wealth to Europe and enforced colonial power dynamics in South America.

 The artificial synthesis of quinine in 1944, an increase in resistant forms of malaria, and the emergence of alternate therapies eventually ended large-scale economic interest in Cinchona cultivation.
-Cinchona alkaloids show promise in treating Plasmodium falciparum malaria, which has evolved resistance to synthetic drugs.
+Cinchona alkaloids show promise in treating Plasmodium falciparum malaria, which has evolved resistance to synthetic drugs, reinforcing the plant's medicinal significance 400 years after Europeans' first documentation of its quinine.
 Cinchona plants continue to be revered for their historical legacy; the national tree of Peru is in the genus Cinchona.

 Etymology and common names

 Carl Linnaeus named the genus in 1742, based on a story from 104 years earlier.

-The claim is that the plant cured a case of malaria suffered by the Countess of Chinchón, the vice-queen of Peru in 1638.
-She then ordered the commercial harvesting of the bark and organized its successful distribution in Europe starting in the late 1600's.
+The claim is that the plant cured a case of malaria suffered by the Countess of Chinchón, the vicereine of Peru in 1638.
+She then ordered the commercial harvesting of the bark and organized its successful distribution in Europe starting in the late 1600s.

 Linnaeus used the Italian spelling Cinchona, but the name Chinchón (pronounced /es/ in Spanish) led to Clements Markham and many others proposing a correction of the spelling to Chinchona, and some prefer the pronunciation /tʃɪnˈtʃoʊnə/ for the common name of the plant.

 Traditional medicine uses from South America known as Jesuit's bark and Jesuit's powder have been traced to Cinchona.
 In Nigeria it is locally called dogo yaro, or Dogo'n yaro, which translates to 'tall man'.